If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 There are so many things to do in Chennai that you won’t possibly be able to visit them all.

-We recommend these five places to visit in Chennai with your family, but wherever you do go, you and your family will have a great time, and more importantly, you’ll learn about other cultures, religions, traditions, and ways of life.
+We recommend these five places to visit in Chennai with your family.
+Still, wherever you do go, you and your family will have a great time, and more importantly, you’ll learn about other cultures, religions, traditions, and ways of life.